BrandMV/Consume-an-API/README.md

 # Consume-an-API
-A homework from the introduction to the react course
+A homework from the introduction to the react course.
+You will be able to search Rick and Morty characters.
-## How to use?
-You will find an input form, you just gotta write the Rick and Morty character you want to see as shown below:

 ## Try it out!
 https://consumingapi.netlify.app/